Work-study

 About Work-Study

 Work-study awards are made to all eligible students and provide an opportunity to earn some of the funds needed to attend school.
-There are two sources of work-study funding:

 How to Apply for Work-Study